Policy Press

 Francesco Chiodelli is Associate Professor of Urban and Legal Geography at the University of Turin.

-Stefano Moroni is Professor in Planning at Milan Polytechnic University.
+Stefano Moroni is Professor in Planning at The Polytechnic University of Milan.

 1. The Rules and Spaces of Diversity